 Gardening and growing plants is a meaningful and fulfilling way to spend your time that not only makes your living space more aesthetically pleasing, but also has a lot of health benefits.

 As a meaningful activity, studies also show that gardening and growing plants can help to reduce stress, depression, and anxiety, and boost self-esteem.
 Plus, surrounding yourself with greenery is a great way to improve your living space, connect with nature, and boost your mood.

 If you’d like to get into gardening, check out the gardening section of our website where you’ll find information on everything from superfoods that you can grow from home to monthly gardening guides.
 We also have a range of gardening courses available through our website.

 2. Start a blog about something you really care about

-The reason that blogging is so rewarding is because it allows you to organise your thoughts and feelings, explore a topic you’re particularly passionate about, and share your knowledge and experience with others.
-It can also help you to track your progress or your journey.
-For example, some people find it helpful to keep a blog throughout a long illness – to not only help them cope with their emotions, but also to help others that might be going through the same thing.
-Others start a blog when they take up a new hobby, to document their progress and offer tips and advice to anyone else who shares a similar interest.
+For example, some people find it helpful to keep a blog throughout a long illness – to not only help them cope with their emotions but also to help others that might be going through the same thing.
+Others start a blog when they take up a new hobby, documenting their progress and offer tips and advice to anyone else who shares a similar interest.

-You can blog as little or as much as you like, and you also don’t need to worry about sharing it with others until you’re completely ready.
+You can blog as little or as much as you like and you also don’t need to worry about sharing it with others until you’re completely ready.
 Blogs can feel very personal and some people need a little time before they feel comfortable enough putting it out there for the world to see.
-You might also decide that you never want to promote it to others and keep it for your eyes only, which is also okay.
+Though it’s also okay if you decide that you never want to promote it to others and keep it for your eyes only.

 3. Empower yourself through exercise